Prapthi564/MPPC23-Power-Apps/lab1/README.md

     ![Screenshot of the terminal with the code and link](../Media/CLI4.png)

-    - Once you click on that link, it will open a new browser tab where you will have to **Past** that code into the browser and then click **Next**
+    - Once you click on that link, it will open a new browser tab where you will have to **Paste** that code into the browser and then click **Next**

         ![Enter code and click next](../Media/CLI5.png)

 1. Choose the lab user **Email/Username:** <inject key="AzureAdUserEmail"></inject>.

-    > Note: If you can't see it on screen then log in.
+    > Note: If you can't see it on screen, then log in.

     ![Screenshot of the account selection page](../Media/CLI6.png)